Department of Economics & International Business

 Christian Werner Raschke, PHD, Associate Professor of Economics, Department of Economics & Intl Business, PHD, LSU & A&M College; MS, LSU & A&M College; BS, Southeast Missouri State Univ

-Raisa Tasnim Sara, MSC, Assistant Professor of Economics, Department of Economics & Intl Business, MSC, Univ of London - School Econ; BSC, Queen Mary Univ of London
+Raisa Tasnim Sara, PHD, Assistant Professor of Economics, Department of Economics & Intl Business, PHD, Texas A&M University; MSC, Univ of London - School Econ; BSC, Queen Mary Univ of London

-Nazanin Sedaghatkish, PHD, Assistant Professor of Economics and International Business, Department of Economics & Intl Business, PHD, Virginia Polytechnic&State U; PHD, Virginia Polytechnic&State U
+Nazanin Sedaghatkish, PHD, Assistant Professor of Economics and International Business, Department of Economics & Intl Business, PHD, Virginia Polytechnic&State U; PHD, Virginia Polytechnic&State U; MSC, Sharif Univ of Technology; BS, Shahid Beheshti University

-Sharmistha Self, PHD, Professor of Economics and Dean of the College of Business, Department of Economics & Intl Business, PHD, Southern Illinois U-Carbondale; MA, Jadavpur University; BED, Annamalai University; BA, Jadavpur University
+Sharmistha Self, PHD, Professor of Economics and Dean of the College of Business Administration, Department of Economics & Intl Business, PHD, Southern Illinois U-Carbondale; MA, Jadavpur University; BED, Annamalai University; BA, Jadavpur University

-Markland Howard Tuttle, PHD, Professor of Economics and Acting Chair, Economics & International Business, Department of Economics & Intl Business, PHD, Univ of Tennessee-Knoxville; MBA, Sam Houston State University; BBA, Sam Houston State University
+Markland Howard Tuttle, PHD, Professor of Economics, Department of Economics & Intl Business, PHD, Univ of Tennessee-Knoxville; MBA, Sam Houston State University; BBA, Sam Houston State University